benitomartin/nlp-news-classification/README.md

 The first approach was to analyze the Dataset and the labels and subjects distribution

-## 👨‍🔬 Modelling

-The first approach was to train 2 Pytorch EfficientNet models (EffNetB0, EffNetB2) with **5 and 10 epochs** using the pretrained model weights of EffNetB0 for the DataLoaders in order to stablish a baseline.
-The **EffNetB2 with 10 epochs** showed the best performance above **93%** on the test set.

 <p align="center">
     <img src="images/raw_lablels_distribution.png" width="700" height="500"/>